Great comfort-food dish: Creamy Chicken and Rice Casserole with Peas, Carrots and Cheddar

 1. Prepare crumb topping: Adjust an oven rack to the middle position and heat the oven to 300°F. Pulse the bread and butter in a food processor to coarse crumbs, about 6 pulses.
 Spread the crumbs out over a rimmed baking sheet.
 Bake, stirring occasionally, until golden and dry, 20 to 30 minutes.
 Let the crumbs cool, then toss with the parsley; season with salt and pepper to taste.

 2. Melt butter in a Dutch oven over medium heat.
-Add the onion and 1 tsp. salt and cook until softened and lightly browned, 5 to 7 minutes.
+Add the onion and 1 teaspoon salt and cook until softened and lightly browned, 5 to 7 minutes.
 Stir in garlic and cayenne and cook until fragrant, about 30 seconds.
 Stir in flour and cook, stirring constantly, until golden, about 1 minute.
 Slowly whisk in the broth and cream.

 3. Add chicken breasts, partially cover and bring to a simmer.
 Reduce the heat to low, cover completely, and cook until the thickest part of the chicken breast registers 160°F. on an instant-read thermometer, 10 to 15 minutes.